Kansas vs. Arkansas: Odds, spread, over/under - NCAA Tournament Second Round

 Kansas vs. Arkansas: Odds, spread, over/under and other Vegas lines - NCAA Tournament Second Round

-The No. 1 seed Kansas Jayhawks (28-7) and the No. 8 seed Arkansas Razorbacks (21-13) will square off in the NCAA Tournament with a spot in the Sweet 16 of the West Region bracket on the line on Saturday at Wells Fargo Arena, beginning at 5:15 PM.
+The No. 1 seed Kansas Jayhawks (28-7) will compete with the No. 8 seed Arkansas Razorbacks (21-13) on Saturday with a spot in the Sweet 16 of the NCAA Tournament on the line.
+This game tips at 5:15 PM.

-Find odds, spreads, over/unders and more from multiple sportsbooks in this article for the Kansas vs. Arkansas matchup.
+In this article, you can take a look at the spread and odds across multiple sportsbooks for the Kansas vs. Arkansas matchup.

 Kansas vs. Arkansas Game Info